 - Rub basil.
 Boil a cup of water and add dried basil leaves.
 After it cools down, dab the mixture with a soft piece of cloth and gently rub the problematic spot.

 - Apply crushed ice.
 Cold temperatures reduce inflammation and numb the itchy skin.
 Just make sure not to keep it for too long, as it can cause some damage, too.
 Don’t place the ice directly on your skin, as it can irritate it even more.
 Put a barrier between them, like a washcloth, or a plastic bag.

 - Use baking soda.
 The sodium bicarbonate in baking soda is often used as a mosquito bite remedy.
 Just make a paste, by mixing some with water and apply on the bite for about 10 minutes, just like with the oatmeal paste.

 How to Keep Mosquitoes Away

-The best way to deal with mosquito bites and not get bitten at all.
+The best way to deal with mosquito bites is by keeping them away.
 Of course, that would be hard considering you’re a mosquito’s favorite dish.
 You can always use store bought sprays and insect repellents, but if you’re not a fan of those, you can always make a mosquito repellent incense.

 - Grind the herbs together.
 If you got all in the form of herbs, grind them all together.
 Do not use your hands, as some of those may cause irritation to your skin.